miladpav/cmdb-stack/README.md

 /facts/
 ```

-### what does do this project?
+### What does this project do?
 Gathering infrastructure information are challenging specially on large scale assets.
-CMDB definition can help us to keep our information in centralized database or file
+CMDB definition can help us to keep our information in centralized database or file updated.
+Thanks to Ferry Boender for amazing [ansible-cmdb](https://github.com/fboender/ansible-cmdb) repo we can use ansible for gather this information more effectively and combine with some actions to do it fully automatically.
+Ofcourse we have better solutions on cloud native infrastructure, but incase we cant access clouds or any similar infrastructure we can use this repo.